nativefier/nativefier/API.md

 --browserwindow-options <json-string>
 ```

-a JSON string that will be sent directly into electron BrowserWindow options.
+*[New in 7.7.0]* A JSON string that will be sent directly into Electron BrowserWindow options.
 See [Electron's BrowserWindow API Documentation](https://electronjs.org/docs/api/browser-window#new-browserwindowoptions) for the complete list of options.

 Example: